 Start the Day with a Turkish Breakfast (“Kahvalti”)

 Exploring the local food culture should be as much a part of your Istanbul itinerary as roaming the various streets and neighbourhoods.
 Turkish breakfast, or “kahvalti” is the standard way in which breakfast is served across the country.

-It is likely that your hotel will serve up some form of kahvalti each day during your Istanbul itinerary, but if not, locally adored places to check out include the chic Mangerie restaurant in Bebek, trendy Çakmak in Beşiktaş, or scenic Aşşk Kahve right by the waterfront of the Bosphorus.
+It is likely that your hotel will serve up some form of kahvalti each day during your Istanbul itinerary.
+If not, locally adored places to check out include the chic Mangerie restaurant in Bebek, trendy Çakmak in Beşiktaş, or scenic Aşşk Kahve right by the waterfront of the Bosphorus.

 Visit the Blue Mosque

 The breathtaking blue mosque is one of Istanbul’s main tourist attractions.
-It is important to get here as early as you can if you want to avoid the crowds and have less than approximately 496,458 people in the background of your photos.
+It is important to get here as early as you can if you want to avoid the crowds.
+Getting here before 9 am means that you can have less than approximately 496,458 people in the background of your photos.

 Admire the Beauty of the Hagia Sophia

 The marvelous Hagia Sophia is located directly across the courtyard from the entrance to the Blue Mosque.
 The site was once a Byzantine church and then an Ottoman mosque.

 For years, the site operated as a museum containing various artifacts that depict Istanbul’s rich and diverse history.
 However now, once again, work is underway to transform the structure back into a mosque.

 The original building was built all the way back in the year 337.
 It started operating as a place of religious worship in 537.